chazlarson/Kometa/docs/kometa/install/synology.md

     9. Select "Apply" to save the "Advanced Settings," select "Next" to go to the Summary, and select "Done" to finish and create the container.

         ![](images/dsm6-05.png)

+At this point you are ready to create a `config.yml` file.

+Details on what goes in the that file can be found [here](../../config/overview.md)